Check out our Year 5 Class Blog here to see some great examples of our learning!

-Mr Kelly, Mr Simms and Mr Naughton can't wait to get back to learning this half term.
+Mr Simms and Mr Kelly can't wait to get back to learning this half term.

 We have updated the subjects we will be learning this term - find out more by scrolling to the section 'curriculum overview' below.